Oleg-Imanilov/js-notes-mcp/README.md

 # MCP Notes Server

-A Model Context Protocol (MCP) server that provides note management functionality with both STDIO and HTTP transport support.
+A Model Context Protocol (MCP) server that provides note management functionality with both S### 7. `set_notes_folder`
+- **Description**: Set the folder where notes will be stored and loaded from
+- **Parameters**:
+  - `folderPath` (string, required): Path to the folder where notes should be stored
+- **Returns**: Success message with notes count

+### 8. `get_notes_folder`d HTTP transport support.

 ## Overview

 This project implements an MCP server for managing notes with persistent storage.
-It supports creating, reading, updating, and deleting notes, as well as configuring custom storage locations.
+It supports creating, reading, updating, deleting, and renaming notes, as well as configuring custom storage locations.
 The server can run in two modes:

 - **STDIO mode**: For direct integration with MCP clients
 - **HTTP mode**: For web-based access and testing via REST API

 ## Features

-- ✅ **Full CRUD operations** for notes (Create, Read, Update, Delete)
+- ✅ **Full CRUD operations** for notes (Create, Read, Update, Delete, Rename)
 - ✅ **Persistent storage** with JSON file backend
 - ✅ **Configurable storage location** - set custom folders for notes
 - ✅ **Dual transport support** - STDIO and HTTP